ridwanxyzcloud/data-manipulation-with-pandas-numpy-python-sql/README.md

 - Use PostgreSQL as the database management system for storing the processed data.
 - Design and implement database schemas to accommodate the data structure and relationships.

-### Version Control using GitHub Desktop

-- Set up a GitHub repository for the project to enable version control and collaboration.
-- Use GitHub Desktop for managing code changes, branching, and merging workflows.

 By successfully executing these tasks, the data engineering team at Yanki Ecommerce can effectively leverage Python, NumPy, Pandas, GitHub, and PostgreSQL to optimize data processing, analysis, and decision-making processes, ultimately driving business growth and success.